flextype-plugins/flatpicker/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/flatpickr`
-3. Download Trumbowyg Plugin and unzip plugin content to the folder `/project/plugins/flatpickr`
+3. Download Flatpickr Plugin and unzip plugin content to the folder `/project/plugins/flatpickr`

 ## Documentation